 We learned about this route in the Highpointers Club newsletter, 2nd quarter, 1992.
 Although it is less popular than the standard route, it may be an easier climb.
-In fact, it has been said that, "an agile dog could make it."
+It has been said that, "an agile dog could make it."
+And in fact, a dog did summit on 8/7/14, with a little help.
 The main danger in this route is the loose rock in the couloir that is the crux of the climb.
-Various of my family members attempted the route in 1998 and 2000, but were stopped short of our goal both times by bad weather.
-Many thanks to SP members splattski and reboyles for some of the information on this page.
+Various family members including myself attempted the route in 1998 and 2000, but were stopped short of the summit both times by bad weather.
+Many thanks to various SP members who have contributed valuable information on this page, via comments or external reports.
 Read splattski's 2007 Trip Report here.

 Allow two days for round trip, plus a day to sit out bad weather if necessary.
 One way distance from trailhead to summit, depending on your exact route (much of this route is off-trail) is about 13-14 miles.